Helpful Information for Fellowship Applicants

 - Please note that the interview alone does not determine the outcome of your application.
 The interview is only one part of a multi-stage competitive selection process, which includes an applicant’s home university nomination, research proposal, disciplinary screening, interview, and finally, decision by an inter-disciplinary faculty selection committee.

-- Interviews are held in late December or early/mid-January in the applicant’s country of residence.
+- Interviews are held in late December or early/mid-January.
 Each interview lasts for approximately 20-30 minutes and is conducted by a panel of 3 interviewers.
-Except for Vietnam, Thailand and Singapore, interview panels typically consist of one Harvard faculty member and two HYI alumni, and the interview is conducted entirely in English.
+Interview panels typically consist of one Harvard faculty member and 1-2 HYI alumni, and the interview is conducted entirely in English.
 We will inform you of the time and location.

 - The interview will be conducted entirely in English.